Tuesday 10/21 /14 Report:

-This year, UpCountry will be offering a 900sq foot fully furnished apartment on the Farmington River for rent on a five day, weekly, monthly and seasonal basis.
+This year, UpCountry will be offering a 900sq foot fully furnished apartment on the Farmington River for rent on a nightly, weekly, monthly and seasonal basis. $100 a night or lower rates for long term stays.
+Photos can be found on our Lodging Page.
 If you are interested, please contact the store at 860-379-1952.

 www.Flyaddict.com has now grown to over 2000 members since its launch and is fast becoming the premier place for fishing reports and conversation in the region.
 If you haven't yet...
 I suggest registering for free on the forum page and checking it out.
 The site is receiving daily reports from the Farmington, plus reports from the Naugatuck, Willimantic, Housatonic and others